 With the increase in social media platforms children and vulnerable adults are at risk from other dangers such as cyberbullying, grooming and sexting.
 Children and vulnerable adults may expose themselves to danger, whether knowingly or unknowingly, when using the internet and other technologies.
 Additionally, some children and vulnerable adults may find themselves in activities which are inappropriate or possibly illegal.

-Apprentices are educated on the various dangers through the wider elements delivery programme.
-Dangers include:
+Apprentices are educated on the various dangers through the wider elements delivery programme where we encourage external speakers to come into centre and deliver these sessions.
+Dangers of online, include: